BruceEckel/ThinkingInPython/Markdown/07_Metaprogramming.md

 examples.
 Even so, the above example makes it quite clear what's
 happening: the class object is created, then modified, then returned.

-Note:: Or does it allow that syntax?
+Note: Or does it allow that syntax?

 ### The Metaclass Hook in Python 3